pisti2010/voice-trainer/README.md

 [Production instance](https://voice-trainer-kg8920zu9-pisti2010.vercel.app/)

-## Fernando-pr
+## Fernando-pr - Branch push troubleshooting
 Added line 45 to push to Fernando-pr branch.

+While attempting to push the README.md edits to the appropriate branch, I ran into some issues, but they were fixed by:
+- Creating a new branch with an easily writeable name in terminal.
+- Switched the branch I was pushing to from *master to Fernando-pr (new branch).

+However, before this, I went through a pain of troubleshooting from Google searches, which advised  I used git pull, and other commands that did not work.
+In the end, after thorough research, I figured it all out.